Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Modal Analysis

-For $ l/\lambda = 2 \cdot 10^{-3}$, the imaginary part of the modes $u_n$ and the real part of the corresponding charge densities $q_n$ are negligible and they are not shown in Fig. \ref{fig:Eigenmodes}.
-On the contrary, for $ l/\lambda = 0.5$, the imaginary part of the modes $u_n$ and the real part of the charge densities $q_n$ are significant, as shown in Fig. \ref{fig:Eigenmodes2}.

-In Figs. \ref{fig:Eigenmodes} (a,c,e,g) and \ref{fig:Eigenmodes2} (a,c,e,g) we also plot, with a black dashed line, the first 4 TWA eigenmodes $u_n^{\left(\text{TW}\right)}$, given by Eq. \ref{eq:ModesAnl}.
-They are real quantities.
-Despite an overall good agreement, the TWA is not able to correctly describe the slope of the modes near the ends.
-In facts, the corresponding charge densities $q_n^{\left(\text{TW}\right)} = -\frac{1}{i\omega} \frac{du_n^{\left(\text{TW}\right)}}{dz}$ do not show the charge accumulation phenomenon at the ribbon ends.
-This is due to the fact that the operator $\mathcal{F}^{\left(\text{TW} \right)}$ does not take into account the finite length of the ribbon.
-For this reason, the distribution of the charge densities $q_n^{\left(\text{TW}\right)}$ are not shown in Figs. \ref{fig:Eigenmodes} and \ref{fig:Eigenmodes2}.

 We now investigate, with the help of Fig. \ref{fig:LambdaSweep}, the dependence of the real and imaginary parts of the first eigenvalue $\gamma_0$ on $l/\lambda$ for $l/w=50,20,10$.
-In particular, we calculate $\gamma_0$ by considering the quasi-1D approach and the TWA.
+In particular, we calculate $\gamma_0$ by considering the quasi-1D approach and the approximated approach.
 It is interesting to note that, by increasing $l/\lambda$, the real part of the eigenvalue $\gamma_0$ changes its sign, and becomes positive.
-When the real part of the eigenvalue $\gamma_0$ is zero, the electric energy and the magnetic energies are equal.
-This mode could be resonantly excited in a perfect electric conductor ($\left| \sigma \right| \rightarrow \infty$ and thus $ \Gamma = 0$).
+When the real part of the eigenvalue $\gamma_0$ is zero, which approximatively occurs at $l/\lambda\approx 1/4$ according to Eq. (\ref{eq:EigAnl}), the electric energy and the magnetic energies are equal.
 For $l/w=10$, the real part of $\gamma_0$ is negative also when $l/\lambda \approx 1$, in the same interval the imaginary part of $\gamma_0$ is very high.
-The imaginary part of the eigenvalue, that takes into account the radiative losses of the mode, is negligible for small length-to-wavelength ratios $l/\lambda$.
+The imaginary part of the eigenvalue, which takes into account the radiation losses of the mode, is negligible for small length-to-wavelength ratios $l/\lambda$.
 Then, for $l/\lambda$ of the order of one, it increases and starts to oscillate.
 It has a maximum magnitude that depends on $\l/w$.
 High order eigevalues, not shown here, have a similar behaviour.